Jump to:

 DeveloperNintendo EPD

 Who would’ve known that the game Genshin Impact was accused of being a “clone” of would be on this list?
-Sarcasm aside, it’s not really that hard to see why the well-regarded gacha game has drawn plenty of comparisons with The Legend of Zelda: Breath of the Wild
+Sarcasm aside, it’s not really that hard to see why the well-regarded gacha game has drawn plenty of comparisons with The Legend of Zelda: Breath of the Wild.

 From its implementation of stimulating, creative puzzles to its breathtaking open world aesthetics, this game had such an influence on Genshin Impact that miHoYo developers themselves admitted that they were inspired by it.
+Offering hours of quality story, a dynamic combat system, and an excellently interactive open world, The Legend of Zelda: Breath of the Wild is amazing.

 6. Tales of Arise [Best Action JRPG Like Genshin Impact]